 A: A quorum, which is a majority of the outstanding shares of our common stock as of the record date, must be present or represented by proxy in order to hold the Annual Meeting and to conduct business.
 As of the record date, 75,607,803 shares of common stock, representing the same number of votes, were outstanding.
 That means that we need the holders of at least 37,803,902 shares of common stock need to be represented for us to have a quorum.
 Your shares will be counted as present at the Annual Meeting if you attend the Annual Meeting in person.
 Your shares will be considered present and represented by proxy if you submit a properly executed proxy card or vote via the Internet or by telephone.
-Under the General Corporation Law of the State of Delaware, abstentions and broker "non-votes" are counted as present at the Annual Meeting.
+Under the General Corporation Law of the State of Delaware, abstentions and broker "non-votes" are counted as present and entitled to vote and so are included for purposes of determining whether a quorum is present at the Annual Meeting.